 9) Watch Buttwhackers Bring in Their Catch of the Day (FREE)

-With an unforgettable name, Buttwhackers is an all-inclusive fishing and fish processing center on Homer Spit.
+With an unforgettable name, Buttwhackers is an all-inclusive fishing charter and fish processing center on Homer Spit.

 Given its name as a result of the process of “whacking” (filleting) the prized halibut (nicknamed “butts” for short), Buttwhackers offers a unique perspective for fishermen and tourists alike.